Appeals Commission

 COMMISSION MEMBERS

-Jeffrey Weekes, CFP® is a former member of the DEC and a current members of CFP Board’s Sanctions and Fitness Commission.
-He serves as a Vice President, Financial Advisor and Senior Portfolio Manager with Morgan Stanley in Stroudsburg, Pennsylvania.
+Jeffrey Weekes, CFP® (Chair) is a former member of the DEC and CFP Board’s Sanctions and Fitness Commission and a current member of CFP Board’s Appeals Commission.
+He serves as a First Vice President, Financial Advisor and Portfolio Management Director with Morgan Stanley in Stroudsburg, Pennsylvania.
 Jeffrey provides comprehensive financial planning and investment advice to high-net-worth clients.
 In 2014, he served as a presenter on the CFP Board webinar “How to Determine if You’re in a Financial Planning Engagement.”
-Jeffrey currently serves as Chairman of the board of the Redevelopment Authority of Monroe County.
 He graduated with a B.A. in Economics from Colgate University.
-Jeffrey will serve a four-year term, ending December 31, 2025.
+His term on the Appeals Commission ends December 31, 2025.